odedlevy02/razor-logger/razor-logger/README.md

     - display:boolean.
 Set to true to support console logs
     - format:string.
 Default set to simple.
 Optional value 'json' for json format logs
     - level?:string
+    - timestamp?: boolean - when set to true will append the timestamp to each log,
+    - traceId?:boolean - when set to true will append a trace id.
+The trace id comes from aspecto/opentelemetry  (https://www.aspecto.io/) and enables to trace the calls across network requests between services
 2. file :  (e.g. file:{fileName:"someFile.txt"})
     - fileName: string,
     - datePattern?: string (date pattern in file name.
 Default 'YYYY-MM-DD.')